BobbyTheCatfish/PropHuntMod/PropHuntMod/README.md

 3) Copy the extracted mod folder to the plugins folder (Example: `Plugins/PropHunt/PropHuntMod.dll`)

+> For mod support, you can find me (BobbyTheCatfish) in the [HK Modding](https://discord.gg/hollow-knight-modding-879125729936298015) and [HKMP](https://discord.gg/6nzXWhPpEf) Discord servers, as well as my [personal one](https://discord.gg/drv64CKZh4).

 ## Gameplay
 Before and between rounds (see [commands](#commands) section), players are free to switch between props and destroy other players' props.
 Each room has a different set of props you can hide as.
 > A list of each room's props can be found [here](https://docs.google.com/spreadsheets/d/1pxumrYVEBxFdBz4NKolcoCLyxjkwwWMmx7_CYVWZ0Qc).